InnerSourceCommons/foundation-governance/README.md

 # foundation-governance

-This repo is public.
-It is used for all questions around governance of the InnerSource Commons Foundation.
-Think of it as a place to work on the governance wireframe of the ISC foundation - use it for all questions that can safely be discussed and decided in public without causing harm to the foundation itself.
+We use this public repo for all InnerSource Commons Foundation governance questions.
+Think of it as a place to work on the governance wireframe of the ISC foundation - use it for any questions that can safely be discussed and resolved in public without harming it.